Supporting General Practice and Practitioners to effectively service communities

-HealthWISE Business Development Manager: Ms Sally Urquhart
+HealthWISE Business Innovation Manager: Ms Sally Urquhart

 Sally has extensive experience in project development and tender writing.
 With a background in Speech Pathology and an MBA Sally is experienced in communicating effectively with an audience and has a record of accomplishment in securing grant funding to deliver valuable initiatives to the local population.
 Sally leads the HealthWISE tender team and is responsible for establishing a fee-for-service offer of allied health and nursing services to the community.

-Finance Manager: Nicolette Randell
+Finance Manager: Ms Nicolette Randell

-Operations Manager: Christine Kershaw
+Operations Manager: Ms Christine Kershaw

-Information and Communication Technology Manager: Michael Gill
+Information and Communication Technology Manager: Mr Michael Gill

 The physical and digital style of HealthWISE branding encompasses Aboriginal artwork as well as images and language.
 This is to ensure Aboriginal people feel welcome and respected.
 Each HealthWISE office, displays a copy of “Eurah – Medicine Tree” by Rod McIntosh, an Aboriginal artist of the Kamilaroi tribe.
 This work was commissioned by HealthWISE as a visual representation of wellness and was inspired by the HealthWISE Vision “Healthy Communities”.